Space-Hellas-SA/Enterprise-Scale/docs/reference/treyresearch/README.md

 This reference implementation is also well suited for customers who want to start with Landing Zones for their net new deployment/development in Azure by implementing a network architecture based on the traditional hub and spoke network topology.

-Please refer to [Enterprise-Scale Landing Zones User Guide](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale) for detailed information on prerequisites and deployment steps.
+Please refer to [Space-Enterprise-Scale Landing Zones User Guide](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale) for detailed information on prerequisites and deployment steps.

 ## How to evolve later